Last Updated on

 |Time and Expense Tracking||No||Yes|

-Either Xero or FreshBooks will help your business appear more professional and help better manage your finances.
-The bottom line is this: if your digital business needs accounting software to charge clients for time, FreshBooks is the cloud-based software solution for you.
-If you are more interested in whole-business financial management, Xero is the software for you.
+Either Xero or FreshBooks will help business owners appear more professional and help better manage your finances while efficiently categorizing your expenses.
+The bottom line is this: if your digital business needs accounting software to charge customers for time, FreshBooks is the cloud-based software solution for you.
+On the other hand, the ability to invite an accountant or bookkeepers to review financial records is a great advantage to choosing Xero.
+If you are more interested in whole-business financial management for accounting and bookkeeping, Xero is the online software for you.